End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Introduction

-In this paper, we present the first end-to-end agentic framework for planning that unifies natural language understanding, dynamic agent orchestration, symbolic reasoning, and plan interpretation.
-Unlike prior approaches with static role assignment \citep{erdogan2025plan}, our orchestrator LLM dynamically creates multi-agent workflows on the fly, asynchronously invoking agents to construct PDDL domains and problems, which are first merged, then iteratively refined by a sequence of specialised agents depending on the task at hand.
+In this paper, we present the first end-to-end agentic framework for planning that unifies natural language understanding, dynamic agent orchestration, symbolic reasoning, and plan interpretation (Figure~\ref{fig:intro}).
+Unlike prior approaches with static role assignment \cite{erdogan2025plan}, our orchestrator LLM dynamically creates multi-agent workflows on the fly, asynchronously invoking agents to construct PDDL domains and problems, which are first merged, then iteratively refined by a sequence of specialised agents depending on the task at hand.
 The refined PDDL problem is then solved by a planner to guarantee correctness with respect to the specification and, potentially, cost-optimality.
 The resulting plan is automatically translated back into natural language, which ensures accessibility and interpretability while preserving formal correctness.
-We offer the following contributions: \begin{itemize} \item We introduce a fully automated, end-to-end multi-agent planning pipeline that closes the gap between natural language intent communication and optimal plans, enabling the system to move from free-form specifications to validated plans with no human intervention. \item We show how dynamically generated multi-agent workflows can mitigate some longstanding obstacles in planning, including ambiguity resolution in a human specification~\citep{grosz1996collaborative, tambe1997towards}, as well as issues typical of LLMs, such as hallucinations~\cite{farquhar2024detecting}. \item Our iterative refinement loop enables self-correction and robust plan generation, yielding significant performance gains of up to $30$\% on tasks such as meeting/calendar scheduling (Google Natural Plan Benchmark~\cite{zheng2024natural}), and $40$\% on standard tasks like Blocksworld, logistics, and depots (Planbench~\cite{valmeekam2023planbench}) compared to baseline methods on GPT-5-mini.
-Additionally, our method solves hard instances of the Tower of Hanoi, where LLMs are known to struggle even with small cases.~\cite {shojaee2025illusion}. \item We release our framework as open-source code and as an intuitive web application that necessitates minimal installation requirements.\footnote{\url{https://github.com/EmanueleLM/MultiAgentPlanning}} Furthermore, we present a parallel implementation built on LangGraph~\cite{langchain}, leveraging natively supported ReAct~\cite{yao2022react} agents to make tool calls in the clarification and refinement subprocesses. \end{itemize}
+Our contribution is threefold: \begin{itemize} \item We introduce a fully automated, end-to-end multi-agent planning pipeline that closes the gap between natural language intent communication and optimal plans, enabling the system to move from free-form specifications to validated plans with no human intervention.
+We show how hardcoded agents can mitigate some longstanding obstacles in planning, including ambiguity resolution in a human specification~\cite{grosz1996collaborative, tambe1997towards}.
+On the other hand, dynamic agents enhance the flexibility of planning workflow generation. \item We run experiments on more than ten benchmarks that cover long-horizon planning tasks and constraint satisfaction problems (CSP).
+On the former, our approach outperforms vanilla LLMs and has nearly perfect success rate.
+On the latter, the gap with vanilla models remains large for non-frontier models such as GPT-5-mini and Gemini-2.5 but reduces on models like GPT-5.4.
+Also, our method solves hard instances of the Tower of Hanoi and Blocksworld, where LLMs are known to struggle~\cite{monti2026sokobenchevaluatinglonghorizonplanning,shojaee2025illusion}. \item Our work identifies CSP as the setting where PDDL+LLMs (but, in general, neuro-symbolic techniques) still struggle.
+It is also a call for action for the research community to carefully develop evaluation techniques to mitigate the brittleness of LLMs as-a-judge when the ground truth label and the final plan are expressed in natural language. \end{itemize}